Projects may be proposed by developers or members of the community. If you have a project to suggest, please email the GSNC Board.

 These are projects initiated by the GSNC Board.
 We meet regularly with the City of Somerville's Office of Strategic Planning and Community Development (OSPCD), and other city staff.

-The Homans site lies between the Gilman Square T stop and Medford Street, where the Homans Building once stood, and is owned by the city.
-It is an anchor property in the development of Gilman Square, providing a direct connection to the Square, and we expect significant interest once the city creates a Request for Proposal (RFP) for the site.
+The Homans site is owned by the city and lies between the Gilman Square T stop and Medford Street, where the Homans Building once stood.
+It is an anchor property in the development of Gilman Square, providing a direct connection to the Square, and we expect significant interest once the city creates an RFP (Request for Proposal) for the site.

 Due to its location in the middle of a steep hill, the Gilman Square T station is the only station on the GLX without ADA access.
 While we await development of the Homans site, our Accessibility Committee will pursue options to improve access.
 Please email the board if you'd like to join!